-The paper has claimed on the basis of evidence of various kinds that Hungarian underwent a word order change from SOV to Top Foc V X\ prior to its documented history beginning at the end of the 12th century.
-It has been argued that the most likely scenario of this change was the spreading of right dislocation, and the reanalysis of right dislocated elements by new generations of speakers as arguments in situ (a possible route of change from SOV to SVO also according to Lightfoot 1979, p.
-385).
-In Hungarian - as opposed to Khanty and Mansy, its sister languages - right dislocation was facilitated by the extension of differential object marking to all direct objects, i.e., the systematic morphological encoding of grammatical functions.
+The paper has argued on the basis of evidence of various kinds that Hungarian underwent a word order change from SOV to Top Foc V X\ prior to its documented history beginning at the end of the 12th century.
+It has been argued that the most likely scenario of this change was the spreading of right dislocation, and the reanalysis of right dislocated elements by new generations of speakers as arguments in situ.
+In Hungarian - as opposed to Khanty and Mansi, its sister languages - right dislocation was facilitated by the extension of differential object marking to all direct objects, i.e., the systematic morphological encoding of grammatical functions.
 In the Uralic family, only some of the European branches, surrounded by Indo-European languages for more than a millenium, have changed from head-final to head-initial.
 This raises the possibility that their change was supported by areal pressure.